-...For Victory (1994) saw Willets and Whale leave, with Martin Van Drunen (ex-Asphyx/ex-Pestilence) move in to fill the vocal slot from Willets, while Alex Thomas took up the drums for Mercenary (1998).
-Who Dares Wins (1998) was a best of compilation, but a stream of new music came in the form of Honour Valour Pride (2001), featuring Martin Kearns on drums.
+...For Victory (1994) saw Willets and Whale leave, with Martin Van Drunen (ex-Asphyx/ex-Pestilence) move in to fill the vocal slot from Willets, while Martin "Kiddie" Kearns took up the drums for Mercenary (1998).
+Who Dares Wins (1998) was a "best of..." compilation, but a stream of new music came in the form of Honour Valour Pride (2001), featuring Martin Kearns back on drums.

 Those Once Loyal (2005), the live album Live War (2010) and the boxed set Eternal War (2014) followed.

 Martin "Kiddie" Kearns died unexpectedly at the age of 38 on 14 September 2015.
 As a result of his death, Bolt Thrower cancelled their upcoming Australian tour.
 On September 14, 2016, the first anniversary of Kearns' death, the band announced on their website that they would not continue.

 Throughout their career they were unable to clearly make the public and press understand their style, once saying that the "Death, grindcore, hardcore" and "thrash" labels failed to describe them and the band broke up in 2016 after the release of the "best of" compilation The Best of Bolt Thrower.

 Footnote: The lyrics and artwork of their second and third albums were based on the "Warhammer Fantasy Battles" game, as well as its futuristic companion "Warhammer 40,000" with much of the art actually being provided by the game's publisher, Games Workshop.